YttrisL/maimai-dx-conversion-guide/README.md

-# maimai FiNALE → DX Upgrade Guide
+# maimai FiNALE to DX Upgrade Guide

 This repo hosts a step-by-step hardware guide for converting a **maimai FiNALE** arcade cabinet into a working **maimai DX** cabinet - a project the